-Thanks to a close partnership and a donation of SEK 50 million from the Axel Johnson Group, the Stockholm School of Economics will be launching the Antonia Ax:son Johnson Tutorial Program, the largest ever initiative in education and personal development in the history of the Stockholm School of Economics.
+Thanks to a close partnership and a donation of SEK 50 million from the Axel Johnson Group, we will be launching the Antonia Ax:son Johnson Tutorial Program, the largest ever initiative in education and personal development in the history of our school.
 The donation is the only one of its kind in Sweden, where most public and private funding is usually spent on research and not education.

 Starting in the autumn of 2018, undergraduate students on the School’s Retail Management program will be given the opportunity to enhance the depth of their learning by meeting a senior researcher on an ongoing basis to discuss current topics and their own development.
 The program has been inspired by universities such as Oxford, Cambridge and the US liberal arts colleges, and continues SSE’s tradition of high-density learning and close contact between students and faculty.
 Thanks to the donation, SSE can now advance its teaching a step further, offering students individual training in independent and analytical thinking and improving their communicative capacity.

 “This is the largest individual educational initiative in the history of the Stockholm School of Economics.
 It will further strengthen the Retail Management program, making it a powerful engine for educational development throughout the School,” says Lars Strannegård, President of the Stockholm School of Economics.

 “The Antonia Ax:son Johnson Tutorial Program is a unique opportunity to combine academic rigor, practical relevance, and personal development", says Sara Rosengren, Professor in Retailing and Head of the school’s Center for Retailing.
 "This will provide our bachelor students with opportunities to gain a more profound understanding of how academic knowledge can be applied in a changing world.”